shawes/ang-moh-in-the-east/_posts/2021-09-29-dunman-wanton-mee.md

 ---
 layout: post
 title: Wanton mee
 hawker: Dunman road char siew wan ton mee
 categories:
 - noodles
 - joo chiat
 - hawker centre
 - cantonese
 image: assets/images/dunman-wanton-mee-1.jpg
-featured: true
+featured: false
-hidden: true
+hidden: false
 rating: 4
 author: steve
+date: 2021-09-29 15:12 +0800
 ---
 Sitting at dunman food centre gives the impression you are in a war zone.
 Metres and metres of orange mesh fencing is strewn across the tables and chairs.
 An orange camouflage against covid-19.
 Not exactly a pleasant experience any more — makes you want to eat fast and get out.